Pushpendra766/gaming-glove/README.md

 3. Install flip software by running the .exe file in the FLIP install folder.
 4. Follow [this youtube video](https://youtu.be/tvqA-JcTQNg) tutorial and convert the Arduino into an HID device.<br/>
 Remember : The code (for uploading in arduino board and not the hex file) in our case is different than this video so upload the code that I provided in this repo only.
+5. Bind your game keys with A, S, D, W for the actions.
 5. You are ready to use your gaming glove.

 ## Final Project Image :-